Gem Profile- Tanzanite

 Judy Ellis's Gem Profile- Tanzanite - , General Education, , Tanzanite cabochon pendant

-Tanzania was formed in 1964 from the states Tanganyika and Zanzibar, and is located in central-east Africa.
-Tanzania is home to the famous Mount Kilimanjaro, the highest peak in Africa, as well as Lake Victoria, Arica's largest lake, and Serengeti National Park.
+Tanzania formed in 1964 from Tanganyika and Zanzibar.
+It's in central-east Africa, home to Mount Kilimanjaro, Lake Victoria, and Serengeti National Park.

-This cubic zironia matches the color of tanzanite at a mere fraction of the cost.
+This cubic zirconia matches tanzanite's color at a fraction of the cost.

 Judy Ellis's Gem Profile- Tanzanite - , General Education, , Tanzanite Cubic Zirconia